TheKeineAhnung/resi-script-manager/README.md

 ### Commands

+- `npm run build`: Creates a basic directory setup and builds the theme files.
+- `npm run dev`: Creates a basic directory setup and builds the theme files.
+Additionally a development server is started.
 - `npm run gulp-build`: Builds the script manager.
 - `npm run gulp-build:prod`: Builds the script manager in production mode.
 - `npm run gulp-build:beta`: Builds the script manager in beta mode.